 Swiss watches, especially the Holy Grail brands like Patek Philippe, Vacheron Constantin, and Audemars Piguet are all about the hand craftsmanship.
 They can spend hundreds of hours decorating movement parts that no one will ever see.
 They spend inordinate amounts of time creating watches with hundreds, sometimes a thousand, tiny pieces that are perfectly aligned to orchestrate exceptional timekeeping.
 Swiss watch brands focus on form, function, and incomparable beauty from the inside out.
 Many spend hundreds of hours meticulously decorating their most coveted watches, whether it is gem-setting the cases, hand panting and enameling dials or even turning to marquetry to create something beautiful and unique.
 While mechanical watches are the specialty of top Swiss brands, many companies also utilize quartz movements in order to offer exceptional precision.
 Swiss-made watches can range from a few hundred dollars to millions depending on the watch.

 Japanese watch brands, as mentioned, were fast to hone their skills in technology and automation.
 As such, they tend to turn our watches in larger quantities.
 Those bigger production runs thwart the chances of having a timepiece recognized for its exclusivity, something top Swiss and German brands can enjoy.
-Additionally, the Japanese watches, for the most part, are all about form and clean design.
+Additionally, Japanese watches, for the most part, are all about form and clean design.
 It is rare to see an ornate Japanese watch.
-The exception to this would be Grand Seiko, which has become its own brand apart from Seiko, and which believes in hand craftsmanship, mechanical movements, and incredible dials.
+The exception to this would be Grand Seiko, which has become its own brand apart from Seiko, and which beliefs in hand craftsmanship, mechanical movements, and incredible dials.

 Essentially, these three big players in the world watch market each have their own watchmaking process and their own style and nuances that generate subtle and not-so-subtle differences between them.